kyleincyber/LearningStuffs/README.md

 - JavaScript
 - Data sourced from a publicly available Google Spreadsheet

-## Setup and Usage
+## Usage
-1. Clone this repository.
-2. Open the application in your browser by visiting [https://learning-topics.kyleincyber.com](https://learning-topics.kyleincyber.com).
+1. Open the application in your browser by visiting [https://learning-topics.kyleincyber.com](https://learning-topics.kyleincyber.com).
-3. Begin exploring and studying by selecting a primary topic and then a secondary topic.
+2. Begin exploring and studying by selecting a primary topic and then a secondary topic.

 ## Contributing
 Contributions, issues, feature and topic/material requests are welcome.